Application Requirements and Procedure for the M.Sc. Quantum Science & Technology

 - Second stage

 - Applicants who are not directly admitted in the first stage will be invited to a selection interview.
-The dates will be determined following the announcement of the results of the first stage (expected in July).
+The dates will be determined following the announcement of the results of the first stage (expected in July/August).
 Individual dates will be arranged with the applicants.

 Admission will be based on the documents uploaded online.
 Certified copies must then only be submitted for enrolment after admission.